 - No street shoes – only clean and dry athletic-type shoes are allowed in the Fitness Center (no sandals or flip-flops).

 - No food or open beverages are permitted.

 - Only bottled drinks in plastic containers with screw on lids are permitted.

 - Be considerate by allowing others to work in between your multiple sets or repetitions.

-- All equipment should remain in the Fitness Center.
+- All equipment should be returned to the Fitness Center after use.